stpxt45/chen.github.io/_posts/2026-02-24-parallel-plot1.markdown

         <span class='caption-label'>Figure 1.</span> My parallel plot chart for 100 parametric runs of the ASHRAE baseline hospital.
     </div>
 </div>

-I made my own parallel plot tool (above) for this very purpose from scratch.
+I just so happened to be interviewing for a position and got to talking about E+ for their energy modeling workflows.
+The topic of the internal project from my previous company came up as it related to their early-stage parametric design methods too.
+I guess everyone is doing something similar these days?

+I used EnergyPlus (E+) to run quick and dirty parametric options for a code baseline hospital in New York City (ASHRAE 90.1, Appendix G [I forgot which year]).
+The nice thing is with E+ I could generate some somewhat realistic parametric runs rather than random numbers to demonstrate the parallel plot tool, which, since I couldn't just take what I was working on at my old company, I had to make from scratch (shown above).
 Granted it’s very rough but the following is to show a proof of concept for what I’m going for.
-I used EnergyPlus (E+) to run parametric options for a code baseline hospital in New York City (ASHRAE 90.1, Appendix G [I forgot which year]).

 Below is a use case in which R-31 walls and roofs are chosen (IP units), for any orientation of the buidling, with the lowest performing windows.
 The chart highlights the pathways possible and the corresponding energy use intensities.
 The roughness shows - some irrelevant pathways are still shown and the colours need to be clearer to show the different path options.